Enter your email address below and subscribe to our newsletter

 Instructions

-Tzatziki is a popular side dish that is eaten across Greece, the Mediterranean and the Middle East.
+Add the grated cucumber, yogurt, spices, and minced garlic to a bowl and mix.
+You can also add finely chopped dill to the sauce.
+(Optional) Chill the sauce in the fridge for 15 minutes.
+Tzatziki is a popular side dish that is eaten across Greece, the Mediterranean, and the Middle East.
 It is thought to have originated in Ancient Persia.
-During the Sassanian dynasty, the Queen of Persia at the time was a huge fan of yogurt.
+During the Sassanian dynasty, the Queen of Persia was a devoted yogurt fan.
 As a result, several variations of this dish were created and called Māst-o-Khiār.

 What can you Serve with Tzatziki?